International Paper

 153. Commitment to eliminate gender related discrimination with regards to employment applies to all suppliers?

-The company states that its suppliers must keep workplaces free of harassment and discrimination.
-However, it does not specify gender-related discrimination with regard to employment.
+The company states that its suppliers must maintain workplaces free of harassment and discrimination.
+However, it does not specify gender-related discrimination in employment.

 -